nickoppen/grayConvert/README.md

 To convert the image to a comma separated text file of gray values:

-./grey2text.x <image.tif> [-o values.csv]
+./gray2text.x <image.tif> [-o values.csv]

+If the -o option is omitted then the output goes to stdout.

 To convert it back to an image

-./text2grey.x <textFile.csv -o imagefile.tif
+./text2gray.x [<textFile.csv>] -o imagefile.tif

-(I know that I've spelt GRAY incorrectly throughout.
-I'll correct it eventually)
+If the text file is omitted then the input is read from stdin.